pschool-in/curriculum/content/science/water-1.md

 Simply put, it comes from THE RAIN.

-Rain water leads to rise in rivulets, streams and rivers.
+Rain water leads to a rise in rivulets, streams and rivers.

-Still water forms lakes and ponds.
+Still, water forms lakes and ponds.

 Some water gets deposited under the ground and we usually extract it through wells, hand-pumps and bore-wells.

 ### Fun fact!

-1. Dams are built to slower the flow of water, to save it and to generate energy.
+1. Dams are built to slow the flow of water, to save it and to generate energy.

-2. Rainwater harvesting is another good technique for conserving water in which the rainwater is collected from roofs of the house and gets deposited in the tank.
+2. Rainwater harvesting is another good technique for conserving water in which the rainwater is collected from the roofs of the house and gets deposited in the tank.

 ### How rivers are formed?